 Climate change is already affecting Europe in various forms, depending on the region.
 It can for example lead to biodiversity loss, forest fires, decreasing crop yields and higher temperatures.
 It can also affect people's health.
 For instance, people people can die as a result of heatwaves.

-Check out our infographic to find out how climate change is affecting different European regions.
+Check out our map showing how climate change is affecting different European regions